The Founders

 Her background in molecular biology continues to shape the way she observes.
 She is attentive to patterns, subtle shifts, hidden structures, and the idea that small fragments can reveal something much larger than themselves.

-Her work was included in the de Young Open 2023 at the de Young Museum in San Francisco.
-She previously served on the Board of Directors for the Achenbach Graphic Arts Council (AGAC), a curatorial support group connected to the Fine Arts Museums of San Francisco, and also served as Program Chair, helping develop programming focused on prints, photographs, and works on paper.
+Her work has been exhibited at the de Young Museum in San Francisco and in juried photography exhibitions throughout the Bay Area, and is held in private collections.
+She previously served on the Board of Directors of the Achenbach Graphic Arts Council (AGAC), a curatorial support organization affiliated with the Fine Arts Museums of San Francisco, and as Program Chair, developing programs focused on prints, photographs, and works on paper.

 Jeff